When and how you can comment on a called-in planning application.

 You can apply for an award of costs if anyone involved in your called-in planning application has cost you money by behaving unreasonably, eg missing deadlines.
 You can have costs awarded against you too.

-You can complain about how the Planning Inspectorate handled your called-in planning application.
+You can complain about how Planning and Environment Decisions Wales handled your called-in planning application.
 There’s no time limit for complaints.